Samsung/ErrorSanitizer/README.md

 For example it can make malloc() fail and return NULL or ftello return -1 as return value.
 Failures injections are based on a provided map file, so it can be integrated with fuzzers like afl (American Fuzzy Lop) or custom solutions.
 It can be used to test how application behaves in unexpected conditions.
-It also useful in unit testing for checking rare corner cases without writing additional stubs.
+It is also useful in unit testing for checking rare corner cases without writing additional stubs.

 ## Execution workflow:
 1. ErrorSanitizer library internal initialization